Greater productivity, faster execution: Collaborate at scale with our new capabilities.

 (a) Hosting and Processing.
 Unless otherwise specifically agreed to in writing by ProductBoard, Customer Property may be hosted by ProductBoard or its Affiliates, or their respective authorized third-party service providers, in the United States, the European Economic Area (“EEA”) or the United Kingdom.

 (b) Transfer of Personal Data.
-To the extent that Personal Data within the Customer Property originates from a User or End-User in the EEA, as further described in the DPA, ProductBoard will ensure that, pursuant to Applicable Data Protection Law, if Personal Data within Customer Property is transferred to a country or territory outside of the EEA (a “non-EEA country”), then such transfer will only take place if: (i) the non-EEA country in question ensures an adequate level of data protection based on a decision by the European Commission; or (ii) one of the conditions listed in Article 46 or 49 GDPR (or its equivalent under any successor legislation) is satisfied; or (iii) the Personal Data is transferred on the basis of binding corporate rules.
+To the extent that Personal Data within the Customer Property originates from a User or End-User in the EEA, as further described in the DPA, ProductBoard will ensure that, pursuant to (i) the EU Regulation 2016/679 and any applicable national laws made under it; and (ii) the Swiss Federal Act of 19 June 1992 on Data Protection (as may be amended or superseded), if Personal Data within Customer Property is transferred to a country or territory outside of the EEA (a “non-EEA country”), then such transfer will only take place if: (i) the non-EEA country in question ensures an adequate level of data protection based on a decision by the European Commission; (ii) one of the conditions listed in Article 46 or 49 of the GDPR (or its equivalent under any successor legislation) is satisfied; or (iii) the Personal Data is transferred on the basis of binding corporate rules.

 (d) Subprocessors.
 Customer acknowledges and agrees that ProductBoard may use Subprocessors, who may access Customer Property, to provide, secure and improve the Subscription Services.
 ProductBoard shall be responsible for the acts and omissions of its Subprocessors to the same extent that ProductBoard would be responsible if ProductBoard was performing the services of each Subprocessor directly under the terms of this Agreement.
 A list of all Subprocessors can be found here: https://www.productboard.com/subprocessors/.